 #2.
 You may actually be losing too much in your urine.

 Another big problem is that certain conditions increase the amount of Chromium that you lose in your urine.

-Conditions such as stress, pregnancy, infections and diet high in sugar have all been shown to do this.
+Conditions such as stress, pregnancy, infections, and a diet high in sugar have all been shown to do this.

 So for many patients deficiency is likely a combination of both factors.

-The primary source of dietary chromium is from yeast, meats and wheat germ.
+The primary source of dietary chromium is yeast, meats, and wheat germ.